-If your pup is finicky about their treat flavors, Mini Naturals has you covered.
+Mini Naturals has you covered if your pup is finicky about treat flavors.
 It comes in 11 different varieties, including duck, rabbit and peanut butter.
 Though they don’t contain corn, wheat or soy, they might not sit well with sensitive tummies, so be sure to ask your vet if these treats are good for your puppy.
-It’s also important to store them properly, since it’s easy for them to dry up.
+It’s also important to store them properly since they can easily dry up.

 Training a puppy can be hard sometimes, especially in unfamiliar places with many distractions.
 These freeze-dried beef liver treats are just stinky enough to catch your puppy’s attention, no matter the situation.
 Their only ingredient is liver, which makes them a viable choice for almost every diet plan.

 These treats are fairly large, so chopping them up for your puppy is recommended before training.
-Because these are premium “high-reward” treats, they are considerably expensive at roughly $5.81 per ounce, compared to Zuke’s Mini Naturals’ $0.81 per ounce.
+Because these are premium “high-reward” treats, they are somewhat expensive at roughly $2.70 per ounce, compared to Zuke’s Mini Naturals’ $1 per ounce.
 Even so, they’re a healthy option for rewarding your puppy for good behavior.